TommasoVandermeer/Hospitalbot-Path-Planning/README.md

 cd ~/ros2_ws/src
 git clone https://github.com/TommasoVandermeer/Hospitalbot-Path-Planning.git
 ```
-Copy all the files inside the `models` and `photos` folders inside the `~/.gazebo` repository.
+You will need to copy all the files inside the `models` and `photos` folders inside the `~/.gazebo` repository.
 However, if you have never run Gazebo, the `~/.gazebo/models` and `~/.gazebo/photos` folders might not exist yet.
-To create them, simply launch the empty world:
+To create them, simply launch the Gazebo empty world:
 ```
 gazebo
 ```
-Now, close the Gazebo window and the folder should have been created.
+Now, close the Gazebo window and the folders should have been created.
 Copy the files using these commands (replace `ros2_ws` with the name of your ROS2 workspace):
 ```
 cd ~/ros2_ws/src/Hospitalbot-Path-Planning/hospital_robot_spawner
 cp -r models/. ~/.gazebo/models